FREE Security Quote

 The LifeShield home security system is very pet-safe.
 Since the system doesn’t have wires, your pets can’t chew through the system.
 You can even install a door/window sensor on your pet door to keep tabs on your pet.

 Great news!
-LifeShield has free mobile apps for iPhone, Android and Blackberry systems.
+LifeShield has free mobile apps for iPhone and Android systems.
 Your apps allow you to fully control your system:

 You’ll need to have a high-speed internet and an internet connection to install one of our LifeShield wireless home security systems.
 LifeShield supports VOIP, DSL, cable and Fios.